canonical/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

       - kde-neon
 ```

-It's worth noting that a single *snap* can contain multiple *apps*.
-To do so, you need to add multiple entries to the `apps` section, ensuring that each *app* within your snap has a unique name.
 The name that you give each *app* matters, as it determines the command that needs to be run to launch the *app* from a terminal.
 See [Commands and aliases](/t/commands-and-aliases/3950) for more information.

-If you're relying on an AppStream metadata file, then you'll need to add a `common-id` attribute to each `apps` entry and set the value to the AppStream *component identifier* for that app.
+If you're relying on an AppStream metadata file, add a `common-id` attribute to each `apps` entry and set the value to the AppStream *component identifier* for that app.
 This enables Snapcraft to locate app-specific metadata such as the location of a [desktop entry file](/t/desktop-menu-support/13115) from the metadata file.
 See [Using AppStream metadata](/t/using-external-metadata/4642#heading--appstream) for more information.

-If you're not using an AppStream metadata file, you can still specify the location of a [desktop entry file](/t/desktop-menu-support/13115) by adding a `desktop` attribute to each `apps` entry.
+(Alternatively, if you're not using an AppStream metadata file, you can still specify the location of a [desktop entry file](/t/desktop-menu-support/13115) by adding a `desktop` attribute to each `apps` entry.)

 The `command` is the path to the app's main executable file within the snap.

-The [`kde-neon` extension](/t/the-kde-neon-extension/13752) ensures that the relevant Qt/KDE libraries are available during the build process and at run time through the use of appropriate [content snaps](/t/the-content-interface/1074).
+The [`kde-neon` extension](/t/the-kde-neon-extension/13752) ensures that the relevant Qt/KDE libraries are available during the build process and at run time, through the use of external [content snaps](/t/the-content-interface/1074).
 The extension also:
 - adds `plugs` to the `desktop`, `desktop-legacy`, `opengl`, `wayland` and `x11` interfaces; and
 - configures the run-time environment of the app, ensuring that all relevant desktop functionality is correctly initialised

+If you include multiple Qt 5 and KDE Frameworks 5 *apps* in your *snap*, make sure to add the `kde-neon` extension to each *app* entry.

 ### Parts